circleci/circleci-docs/src-api/README.md

  - **Linux or macOS**
  - **Ruby, version 2.3.1 or newer**
- - **Bundler** — If Ruby is already installed, but the `bundle` command does not work, just run `gem install bundler` in a terminal.
+ - **Bundler** — If Ruby is already installed, but the `bundle` command does not work, run `gem install bundler` in a terminal window.

 **NOTE:** The original Slate repository requires that you _fork_ the repo to build your docs.
 Instead, we have vendored the repo into _our_ docs.
 To develop